 In France, the system was imported and sold without license by Sodipeng (Société de Distribution de la PC Engine), a subsidiary of Guillemot International, a hardware distribution firm founded by the same people as Ubisoft.

 Most early games relied on the console's 2 KB internal memory to save data; this was the first time game saves could be stored internally within a console.
 The TurboDuo later increased the internal memory for save data to 192 KB.
 An additional device to store save data was also released, the Memory Base 128.
 This was the first device to allow game saves to be stored externally from the console or games themselves.

-An online modem expansion was also intended for the Japanese market, to compete with the online services of the Famicom and Mega Drive (and later the Super Famicom).
+A modem expansion was also intended for the Japanese market, to compete with the online services of the Famicom and Mega Drive (and later the Super Famicom).
 The project was eventually cancelled, however.

 Despite having an 8-bit CPU, the Arcade Card's increased memory allows its graphical quality to greatly exceed its 16-bit rivals, the Super Famicom and Sega Mega Drive, though not quite as advanced as the more expensive Neo Geo.
 The increased memory also allows full-motion video at a much higher quality than the Sega CD.

 The TG-16 was marketed as a 16-bit console, but struggled against its competition since it was an 8-bit/16-bit hybrid.
 It also struggled in North America because many big developers supported the PC Engine, but also made games primarily for Nintendo.
 Nintendo's licensing policies of the day made developers sign exclusivity agreements with them to ensure games on the NES would not be ported to other consoles.
 Nintendo said at the time this was to ensure there would not be another crash of the video game market like 1984.
 This made it all but impossible for the TG-16 to import well-known franchises for its limited American audience.